Skip to content

 • To obtain the allocation balance, check the sbank command sbank-list-allocations.

-• INCITE and ALCC PIs automatically email a summary of project usage.
+• INCITE and ALCC PIs automatically receive an email summary of project usage.
 If this is a DD project, please email [email protected].

 Allocation Expiration

 Projects and allocations at the ALCF are different.
 A particular project might have multiple allocations of time.
-For example, a discretionary project that has been approved for more than 3 times will have 3 allocations (2 are probably expired) but just one project.
-Projects will not expire, allocations will.
+For example, a discretionary project that has been approved more than three times will have three allocations (two are probably expired) but just one project.
+Projects will not expire -- allocations will.
 If allocations are expired, or have no hours left, jobs will not be able to run.
-Use the two bullets above (Checking for an active allocation and Determining the balance of an allocation) to determine active allocations.
+Consult the two above sections to determine active allocations.

 Getting More Time

-To request an extension of your existing discretionary allocation or to request additional hours, please email [email protected] with answers to the following:
+To request an extension of your existing discretionary allocation or to request additional hours, please complete an allocation renewal request here.

 Sub-allocations

-Suballocations let PIs control who in their team can runs jobs, how much they are allowed to consume (allocation amount), and when they are allowed to run jobs (start and end dates)
+Suballocations let PIs control who in their team can run jobs, how much they are allowed to consume (allocation amount), and when they are allowed to run jobs (start and end dates).

 Step 1: Create Suballocations (Project PI):